UCLAdeepvision/CS188-Projects-2023Winter/_posts/2022-01-27-team35-super-resolution.md

 The generator network is a residual neural network that uses two convolutional layers with small $$3 \times 3$$ kernels and 64 feature maps followed by batch-normalization layers and PReLU as the activation function.

-The discriminator network is a feed-forward network that contains eight convolutional layers with an increasing number of $$3 \times 3$$ filter kernels, increasing by a factor of 2 from 64 to 512 kernels similar to the VGG network.
+The discriminator network is a feed-forward network that contains eight convolutional layers with an increasing number of $$3 \times 3$$ filter kernels, increasing by a factor of 2 from 64 to 512 kernels similar to the VGG-19.
 Strided convolutions are used to reduce the image resolution each time the number of features is doubled.
 The resulting 512 feature maps are followed by two fully-connected layers and a final sigmoid activation.
 We use LeakyReLU as the activation ($$ \alpha = 0.2$$) and avoid max-pooling.

 | ![]({{ '/assets/images/team35/srganmodel.png' | relative_url }}) |
 |:--:|